 A meta-analysis of randomized, controlled trials on infant neurodevelopmental outcomes found that maternal supplementation with essential fatty acids during pregnancy and breastfeeding for the first 4 months postpartum did not improve the child's problem solving ability, intelligence, or psychomotor or motor development.
 Weak evidence for improved vision and attention was found in one study.
 Two meta-analyses found that maternal supplementation with omega-3-polyunsaturated fatty acids during lactation had little or no beneficial effect on childhood allergic diseases.
 Another meta-analysis using different selection criteria found that supplementation of the mother with omega-3-fatty acids during pregnancy and/or breastfeeding had no beneficial effect on visual acuity, growth or language development.
 Some aspects of motor, cardiovascular health, behavior and immunity were found to be differentially affected by supplementation, with the more desired effect occurring more often in breastfed infants than in formula-fed infants.
 One subsequent study found fewer allergies in the breastfed infants of supplemented mothers, but could not distinguish between supplementation during pregnancy and during breastfeeding.
 Long-term follow-up of a small group of children whose mothers received fish oil supplements during lactation found that boys had a delayed puberty, shorter average height, and higher systolic blood pressure at age 13 years.
 Another study found that maternal fish oil supplementation during pregnancy and lactation reduced oxidative stress in their breastfed infants.

 Fish oil up to 3 grams daily is "generally recognized as safe" (GRAS) as a food by the U.S. Food and Drug Administration.
 The most common complaint is burping a fishy taste after ingestion.
+However, breast milk odor is not changed by maternal fish oil consumption.
 Rarely, allergic reactions are reported with nut oil-derived omega-3 fatty acids in patients allergic to nuts.